iTwin/bis-schemas/Domains/4-Application/Connectors/GeologicalModel/GeologicalModel.remarks.md

 ### FaultBlock

-Instances of `FaultBlock` typically do not have geometry on their own.
-An instance of `FaultBlock` is submodeled by a `GeologicalModel` containing instances of `GeologicalCategoryVolume` and adjacent `ContactSurface`s.
+Instances of `FaultBlock` do not have geometry on their own, and are separated by `FaultSurface`s.
+An instance of `FaultBlock` is submodeled by a `GeologicalModel`, containing instances of `GeologicalCategoryVolume` and adjacent `ContactSurface`s.

 ### GeologicalCategoryVolume

 Instances of `GeologicalCategoryVolume` are expected to be contained in a submodel of a `FaultBlock` instance that it is part of.
+They represent a particular Geological Category, such as lithology.
 An instance of `GeologicalCategoryVolume` can use multiple `ContactSurfaceIsAdjecentToVolume` relationship instances to associate it with its adjacent `ContactSurface`s.

 ### ContactSurface

 Instances of `ContactSurface` are expected to be contained in a submodel of a `FaultBlock` instance that it is part of.
+They represent the contact between `GeologicalCategoryVolume`s.
 An instance of `ContactSurface` can use multiple `ContactSurfaceIsAdjecentToVolume` relationship instances to associate it with its adjacent `GeologicalCategoryVolume`s.